 Last October, the New York Times ran a story about overseas college students who had paid big bucks to see America as part of a cultural exchange program.
 Instead of visiting the Statue of Liberty, they ended up spending their summer working long hours in a warehouse operated by a 3PL for Hershey.

 Last February, Mother Jones ran a story titled “I Was A Warehouse Wage Slave.”
 It was a first-person account by a reporter who went to work in an Amazon warehouse.
 By all accounts, she didn’t stick around long enough to get free tuition.
 That article followed a piece she wrote on an Ohio DC doing distribution for an unnamed online retailer, a place she described as the “warehouse of soul-crushing sadness.”

-Earlier this week, the New York Times ran a piece focusing on the low wages paid to warehouse workers in the DCs near the port of Long Beach.
+The New York Times recently ran a piece focusing on the low wages paid to warehouse workers in the DCs near the port of Long Beach.

 Reading them, I was struck by two thoughts.
 The first is that low-skilled manual labor jobs are not for everyone.
 They have always been arduous and they probably always will be as long as they are done by people and not machines.
 As someone who has worked in an open air sawmill in the blistering heat of summer and bitter cold of winter, I know first hand what it’s like to come home bone-tired and drained.
 But some things are what they are: they call it manual labor for a reason.